 Besides grabbing your jumper cables too many times to start your car, you may also notice a warning light.
 The electrical warning light will signal you that one or more of your electrical system components needs attention.

 Dim or Blinking Lights

 Since the alternator provides your headlights with power, it can cause your headlights to flicker or dim.
 If you're struggling to see when driving at night, you should ask your trusted technician to check your alternator.

 Apart from dimmed exterior lights, it may have impacted your other electrical systems as well.
 A failing alternator can cause your dashboard lights, air conditioning, power windows, power seating, and radio to malfunction.

 If you suspect that your alternator is breaking down, please don't take it lightly.
-Instead, bring your car to Hometown Tire and Auto for inspection and repairs to avoid a total breakdown.
+Instead, bring your car to Hometown Tire and Auto for multi-point vehicle inspection and repairs to avoid a total breakdown.